GLOBAL MARKETS-Asian shares fall, U.S. treasury yields hold firm after U.S. inflation data

 HONG KONG, Feb 11 (Reuters) - Asian share markets fell on Friday, after red-hot U.S. inflation data and hawkish comments from a Federal Reserve official fuelled bets on U.S. interest rates being hiked more aggressively, and sent U.S. Treasury yields jumping.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped 0.76%, with most markets in the red, though a resurgence in property stocks helped greater China markets.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped 1.1%, with most markets in the red.
+Greater China markets, which had been buoyed by strong credit growth data and a resurgence in property stocks, gave up earlier gains.
 Japanese markets were closed for a holiday.

-An index tracking Hong Kong listed mainland property firms .HSMPI rose 2% and one tracking onshore Chinese real estate .CSI000952 gained 1% after a media report that China will allow real estate firms easier access to presale proceeds from residential projects, loosening a liquidity squeeze on the sector.
+An index tracking Hong Kong listed mainland property firms .HSMPI rose 1.7% after a media report that China will allow real estate firms easier access to presale proceeds from residential projects, loosening a liquidity squeeze on the sector.

 Broader moves across Asian stocks followed U.S. data on Thursday which showed consumer prices surged 7.5% last month on a year-over-year basis, topping economists' estimates of 7.3% and marking the biggest annual increase in inflation in 40 years.